jfrancis42/js8net/README.md

 ## The Library

 js8net is a python3 package for interacting with the JS8Call API.
 It works exclusively in TCP mode.
-It *might* work with python2.
+It *might* work with python2, but I suspect not.
 I haven't tried it.
 If it doesn't work, but you'd like it to, I'll happily consider your patches for inclusion.
 Likewise, it's intended to run on "unix-like" operating systems (OSX, Linux, and the various BSD flavors).
 It *might* work on Windows.
 It might not.
 The code has not been written to excluded Windows, but I have no simple way to test it.
 The generated web pages (see the bottom of this document) should be viewable on any modern Chromium-based browser and Firefox.
 I have not tested them on IE or Safari.

 The JS8Call API is a bit painful to use directly from your own code for several reasons: